-Most conversations about adoption that I have with people outside of the community are, ummm, awkward.
+Most conversations about foster care and adoption that I have with people outside of the community are, ummm, awkward.
 I've had very few conversations that were directly disrespectful or angry.
 They're usually inquisitive.
 They're sometimes confused.
 Occasionally, they're scared.
 But, almost always, they're loving and kind.
 I will not wear my feelings on my sleeve as we educate our friends and family on adoption as a concept, or the specific story of our child.
 I will, however, hold everyone to a high standard of learning.
 Why?
 Because I hold myself to a high standard as an advocate and educator in this space.
 I created this Q+A with that specific idea in mind.
 I am always available to answer questions, calm fears, and show grace as we walk this windy road together.

 Now, let's go over some terms you're going to hear (see?) during updates from us.
 We know that you guys love us & our future baby, but if you're not familiar with adoption you may not really know what you're supposed to say & how the heck to say it.
 It's okay, this was all foreign to us once, too.